TheCryptoMonkey/Mining_Equipment_Effciencies/README.md

 1. To learn more about the Google Cloud Platform, Google Sheets API, and Google Drive API.
 2. To automate the process of importing my data into Google Sheets.
 3. To automate the process of formatting my data in Google Sheets.
-4. To gather more data for other mining equipment and for improving the current (GPU Efficiencies) sheet.
+4. To gather more data for other mining equipment and for improving the current (Graphics Card Efficiencies) sheet.

 Here is the data in Google Sheets: https://docs.google.com/spreadsheets/d/1HWsU_Res9zf6dKOMAwBBYzYXqNYjMD0M7nXxYF-Ctdg/edit?usp=sharing
 There are still some things that are not yet done in this spreadsheet.
 Such as some of the color highlighting.
 This will be updated in the future.

+If you like this tool and want to support what I'm doing, then please donate Monero to this address: 44BsJtsn4egL7p8Y6kLv9BQGHTDKKhUExb5u9jX6dpwNM3PPoMxkaEzFVFfzfUkrCHVkoL3NiANHoAhexDTTNnCfCUQkbvK
+Otherwise, Enjoy!